JSDR213/Class_intro/README.md

 ### Unit 1 - Intro to Programming and Javascript

 Week 1
- - 2/13 - Intro to JS and DatatypesIntroductions and Installfest
+ - 2/13 - Intro to JS and Datatypes
- - 2/15 -Arrays and Methods
+ - 2/15 - Arrays and Methods

     <br>
 Week 2
   - 2/22 - Objects and JSON

   <br>